By-election: In single-member constituencies

 By-elections are held in most nations that elect their parliaments through single-member constituencies, whether with or without a runoff round.
 This includes most Commonwealth countries, such as the United Kingdom, Canada, Australia and New Zealand, as well as non-Commonwealth countries such as France and Italy (until 2006).
 However, in some cases, such as the French National Assembly, by-elections are only used to fill some vacancies, with the others being filled by the assumption of a seat by a running mate nominated by the vacator.
+If a vacancy arises shortly before a planned general election, there is usually no by-election and the seat remains vacant until the general election.

 In the United States, these contests have been called "special elections" because they do not always occur on Election Day like regular congressional elections.
 Special elections are held when a seat in the House of Representatives, state legislature, or local legislature becomes vacant.
 At the federal level, the U.S. Constitution requires that vacancies in the House of Representatives be filled with a special election (unlike the Senate, where it is up to law of the state involved to determine how the vacancy is filled).
 In most cases where a vacancy is filled through a special election, a primary will also be held to determine which candidates will represent the major parties.

 In multi-member constituencies

 When one seat in a multi-member constituency becomes vacant, the consequences vary.
 For example, a by-election may be held to fill just the vacancy, all the seats in the constituency could be contested in the by-election, or the vacancy could be filled by other means.

 Typically, party-list proportional representation systems do not hold by-elections.
 Instead, the most successful unelected candidate named on the vacator's list fills the vacancy automatically.
 However, Turkey is an exception, as it holds by-elections when too many seats become vacant in the parliament (as in 1986) or a repeat vote has to be held (as in 2003).

-In multi-member district systems that do not employ party lists - single transferable vote, single non-transferable vote and plurality at-large - vacancies may be filled by a by-election.
+In multi-member district systems that do not employ party lists – single transferable vote, single non-transferable vote and plurality at-large – vacancies may be filled by a by-election.
 This is done, for example, in the Dáil of the Republic of Ireland (STV), in the Parliament of Vanuatu (SNTV), and in the Senate of the Philippines (Pl.
 AL).
 In those systems, alternatives to holding a by-election include: